MVD Entertainment Group

-MVD Entertainment Group, (previously Music Video Distributors, Inc.) is an American independent production company and film distributor based in Pottstown, Pennsylvania, consisting of three main departments: MVD Visual, MVD Audio, and MVD Distribution.
+MVD Entertainment Group, (previously Music Video Distributors, Inc.) is an American independent production company and music and film distributor based in Pottstown, Pennsylvania, consisting of three main departments: MVD Visual, MVD Audio, and MVD Distribution.

-The company was founded by Tom Seaman in 1986 and today has released over 8,000 titles.
+The company was founded by Tom Seaman in 1986 and has released over 8,000 titles for DVD, Blu-ray, CD, vinyl records, and digital.
+The company was owned by Tom and his son, Ed Seaman, until Tom's death in 2025.